Find Grad Schools

 70 Yearly Graduations

 San Jose State University comes in at #16 on our list of the most popular colleges offering master's degrees in occupational therapy.
 Each year, around 36,200 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
 During the most recent year for which we have data, 70 people received their master's degree in occupational therapy from San Jose State.
-Of these students, 85% were women and 54% were members of underrepresented racial-ethnic groups.
+Around 49% of these students were from an underrepresented racial-ethnic group, and 83% were women.

 #16